pdjr-signalk-plugins/ais-reporter/README.md

 services like
 [MarineTraffic](https://www.marinetraffic.com).

-The plugin can report position and static data for the 'self' vessel, requiring only that the current vessel position is available on a Signal K path.
+The plugin can report position and static data for the 'self' vessel requiring only that MMSI and vessel position are available on their default Signal K paths of ```mmsi``` and ```navigation.position``` repectively.

 On a vessel with an AIS receiver data on all nearby vessels known to Signal K may be uploaded to the specified endpoints.

-Reports are issued at a user configured rate giving some control over Ethernet data and bandwidth use.
+Reports are issued at a user configured rate to each defined endpoint giving some control over Ethernet data and bandwidth use.

 ## Configuration

+Reporting options all have sensible default values, so a minimal plugin configuration will require just the definition of one or more reporting enpoints by specification of IP address and port number.

+Built in defaults can be overriden by specifying some alternative top-level option values which will be applied to all endpoints.
+Each endpoint configuration can include its own option values which will override any other defaults.

-### UDP endpoints to report to
+### UDP endpoints to report to (```endpoints```)
 A list of service endpoints to which the plugin should send AIS reports.
 Each service endpoint is specified by its IP address and the